-The first step is to fill out the application and provide a number of disclosures.
+The first step is to fill out the application and provide several disclosures.
 Then we can submit everything to underwriting.
-Once this is done, you have 6 months before you would have to have a home under contract.
+Once this is done, you have six months before you would have to have a home under contract.

 It will just be dotting the i’s, crossing the t’s, and then you only really need to sign a few pieces of paper that get disclosed to you after you get your home under contract because everything else we’ll have already knocked out in advance.